Ichthyophthirius multifiliis: Management

 Total fish removal and repeated transfer to clean tanks may be applied.
 Theronts, the motile and fish-infecting stage of the Ich life cycle, exit from the tomocyst at the bottom of the tank.
-However, without fish to re-attach to, theronts will die within 48 hours (at higher temperatures).
+However, without fish to re-attach to, theronts die within 48 hours (at higher temperatures).
 An effective way to clear Ich from a fish population is to transfer all of the fish carrying trophonts in their skin, fins or gills to a non-infected tank every 24 hours.
-Then the fish will not get re-infected and after a number of days (dependent on temperature) the fish have cleared the infection because trophonts exit within this period.
+Then the fish do not get re-infected and after a number of days (dependent on temperature) the fish have cleared the infection because trophonts exit within this period.
 They do not have sufficient time to produce theronts as 24 h is too short time for released tomonts to develop via tomocysts releasing the infective stage.
 Under colder water conditions, these management procedures should be continued over a longer time.
 Another method is to use mechanical filtration of water using mesh sizes of 80 microns.
-This will remove the tomonts from the water before they settle and transform to the tomocyst stage (the multiplication step).
+This removes the tomonts from the water before they settle and transform to the tomocyst stage (the multiplication step).

 Other control strategies

 Prevention

 Priority should be given to avoid introducing the parasite in the first place.
 New warm-water fish should be quarantined for at least four weeks and cold-water fish for eight weeks.
-Recognition of biosecurity measures for fish farm personnel including using a biocide foot bath, separate dress for the unit, using separate equipment and disinfecting hands before and after maintenance of each tank, will reduce the risk of spreading the parasite between units.
+Recognition of biosecurity measures for fish farm personnel including using a biocide foot bath, separate dress for the unit, using separate equipment and disinfecting hands before and after maintenance of each tank, reduces the risk of spreading the parasite between units.

 The host response may provide some protection.
-Fish recovering from an infection are partly protected against reinfection and will be able to resist a new infection.
+Fish recovering from an infection are partly protected against reinfection and can resist a new infection.
 Prevention of the disease by vaccination is, at present, not possible due to the lack of a commercially available vaccine.
 However, several studies have identified potential vaccine candidate proteins, e.g. i-antigens and others, of the parasite, which suggests that a vaccine can be produced in the future.